Table of contents

 Runtime security provides visibility into container activity that violates a customizable set of rules.
 Currently, runtime security includes a set of pre-defined rules that provide visibility into MITRE ATT&CK framework tactics for containers, as well as container drift detection.
 Container Security can automatically mitigate problems detected by the runtime security feature.
 If a pod violates any rule during runtime, the issue is mitigated by terminating or isolating the pod based on the ruleset assigned to its Container Security policy.

-This feature is compatible with Kubernetes and supports Amazon EKS, Microsoft Azure AKS, Google GKE, and OpenShift.
+Runtime security is compatible with Kubernetes and supports Amazon EKS, Microsoft Azure AKS, Google GKE, and OpenShift.
 It is currently supported with default and the most recent Linux kernels.

 Create a runtime ruleset